-The company has recognized deferred tax liability of Rs.27884/- for the current year.
-The total net deferred tax account shows a liability of Rs.151327785/- at the end of the of current year.
+Deferred income taxes are recognized for the timing differences between the taxable income and the accounted income.
+The company has recognized deferred tax liability of Rs.43138/-for the current year.
+The total net deferred tax account shows liability of Rs.116011/- at the end of the current year.

-29 Related party transactions
+33 Related party transactions

-The following are the details of transactions with related parties of the company during the year:
+Details of transactions with related parties of the company are reported below: